Monoidal categorification on open Richardson varieties: Abstract

 \section{Abstract}

-In this paper, we investigate the cluster morphisms between cluster algebras and the functor of monoidal categories.
-Our findings demonstrate that there exists a monoidal categorification of the coordinate ring of the open Richardson variety $\cR_{w,v}$, where $w=vu$ and $\ell(w)=\ell(u)+\ell(v)$.
-This result confirms a conjecture proposed by Kashiwara, Kim, Oh, and Park.
+In this paper, we show that the subcategory $\mathscr{C}_{w,v}$ of modules over quiver Hecke algebras is a monoidal categorification of the coordinate ring of any open Richardson variety of Dynkin types after inverting the frozen cluster variebles.